substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/create-kitties.md

 keywords: pallet design, intermediate, runtime
 ---

-# Uniqueness, custom types and storage maps
+# Uniqueness, Custom Types, and Storage Maps

 _In this part of the tutorial, we'll build out the components of our pallet needed to manage the creation and ownership of our Kitties._